 sparc-logo

-Rebuilding Communities.
+Indigenous Feminist.
 Reclaiming Rights, Rewriting History.

 From the Chittagong Hill Tracts to the world—indigenous women are leading a feminist movement rooted in love, justice, and the belief that every voice matters.